 Within the house where the foot traffic is light, install a motion sensor.
 Set the timer to turn off the lighting say after 10 minutes to save energy.
 Instead of keeping the external main door lighted through the night.
 Link it to a motion sensor that will trigger it on only when someone is there.
 This will reduce your energy bills further.

 Replace incandescent bulb with CFL bulb.
 Although it cost a little bit more, CFL bulb uses 75% less energy and last about 10 times longer than the incandescent bulb.
-LED (light-emitting diode) is gaining popularity because it is brighter, whiter and also generate less heat.
+The LED (light-emitting diode) is gaining popularity because it is brighter, whiter and also generate less heat.
 Due to its much higher initial capital cost against CFL, you would have to do your Maths to calculate ROI, Return Of Investment.

 Investing in a programmable thermostat will bring you a huge saving on your heating or cooling costs.
 Many of them can track the weather near your home and be linked to your smart home devices such as Amazon Alexa.
 If you have a large room, you may need to install more than one thermostats for proper zone sensing and cooling comfort.
 Take note not to place it under direct sunlight or near the fireplace to prevent a false reading.
 Play around with the settings and placement to uncover the most effective ways to reduce energy bills.

 There is a thermostat in your fridge too.
 Set it to match the amount of food to prevent overcooling.
-Conversely, overloading the fridge or overstuffing with food, blocking the vents will obstruct the air flow and prevent effective circulation.
-The fridge will have to work very hard to cool down all the food and this invariably increase the energy consumption.
+Conversely, overloading the fridge or overstuffing with food, blocking the vents will obstruct the airflow and prevent effective circulation.
+The fridge will have to work very hard to cool down all the food and this invariably increase energy consumption.
 Rearrange the food and space them out evenly to minimize blocking the vents.